 The process is a simple one: take out phone, launch the free Snap Fashion application, select the product type that you want to search, and then snap it.
 The item is then searched for on Snap Fashion’s extensive list of affiliates via cut, colour, and style, and the results are delivered straight back to you in tabs, and within seconds.
 Users can browse all, save favourites to buy later, or click through directly to the retailer’s website to buy now, a rewarding shopping experience all in a few quick clicks.

-The net is cast wide courtesy of Snap Fashion’s vast database, which currently counts more than 100 major retailers.
-It’s a catalogue that boasts high street giants including Topshop, Gap, Jigsaw, Jaeger, Uniqlo, Warehouse, L K Bennett, French Connection, Reiss, Monsoon, and Kurt Geiger, in addition to etailers such as NET-A-PORTER, ASOS, Mywardrobe.com, Stylebop.com and Farfetch.com, and a host of department stores such as Harrods, Selfridges, Liberty, House of Fraser, and US fashion emporium, Bloomingdales.
+The net is cast wide courtesy of Snap Fashion’s vast database, which currently counts more than 150 major retailers.
+It’s a catalogue that boasts high street giants including Topshop, Gap, Jigsaw, Jaeger, Uniqlo, Warehouse, L K Bennett, French Connection, Reiss, Monsoon, and Kurt Geiger, in addition to etailers such as NET-A-PORTER, ASOS, Mywardrobe.com, Stylebop.com and Farfetch.com, and a host of department stores such as Harrods, Selfridges, Liberty and House of Fraser.

 Not just a shopping tool, there are other tricks to Snap Fashion too, such as sharing choices and purchases with friends and the ability to create tailor-made personal Wishlists and public, sharable, Giftlists.